 To design an experience for customers requires shifting your thinking about what a business is and the value you provide.
 It takes looking at the customer’s time differently.
 It takes thinking about designing a destination rather than a place of business.

-Welcome to the ERY exercise.
+Welcome to the ERY method.

 ERY?
 What the heck is this?

-ERY is a process of shifting form a key action to the place via letter adding.
+ERY is a method of shifting form a key action to the place via letter adding.
 By applying the letters ERY in a progression, one can begin to imagine a different place of engagement.
 It’s not the only method, but it is a fun and engaging way to have that discussion of what could be possible.